kanzitelli/rnn-starter/README.md

 - `api` - a service where API-related methods are located.
 - `onStart` - a service where you can write your own logic when app is launched.
 For example, you can increment number of `appLaunches` there.

-#### Design System

-This starter is using [RN UI lib](https://github.com/wix/react-native-ui-lib) as a design system, UI toolset and a source of ready-to-go components.

-`configureDesignSystem()` - a method where all settings for an app's design system is taking place.
-You can customize colors, schemes, typegraphy, spacings, etc. Located at `src/utils/designSystem.tsx`.

 #### Splash Screen

 Starting from `v16.0.0`, we have added a Splash Screen that works great on pair with [React Native Navigation](https://github.com/wix/react-native-navigation) and can be hidden at any place in the app!
 Thanks to [@FawadMahmood](https://github.com/FawadMahmood)!